 College of the Desert’s (COD) Weekend Street Fair

+So, this is technically a free thing to do in Palm Desert, but it’s worth the short drive.
+College of the Desert’s Weekend Street Fair is renowned for their exhibitors.
+Locals and visitors alike come for the wide variety of arts and crafts, food, produce, clothing furniture, and entertainment.
 The admission is free, but this place is always packed.
-Locals and visitors alike come for the wide variety of arts and crafts, food, produce, clothing furniture, and entertainment.
 Still going strong after more than thirty years, this is the place to be on a weekend morning.
 This is one of the premier places to acquire local art, ceramics, and handicrafts, too.
 It’s a lot of fun, and another great place to people watch.
 COD Street Fair is open every Saturday and Sunday morning from 7:00 a.m. in the parking lot at COD, Palm Desert.

 The weather in Palm Springs is pretty amazing.
 Getting outside is one of the best free things to do in Palm Springs.
 Take a hike to one of the many oasis, play tennis at one of the many free parks, or go swimming.
-Make sure to take care of yourself, as the desert heat can cause serious health problems.
+Of course, this is great advice for the cooler fall and winter months.
+Once the weather starts getting warmer, make sure to take care of yourself, as the desert heat can cause serious health problems.
 You’ll find that a lot of locals start heading outdoors after about 6 pm.
 You may even want to take a trip to Joshua Tree National Park.

 Palm Springs has a thriving art scene.
 The whole Coachella Valley does.
 Check out the art galleries, and the little hidden arts districts like Backstreet Art District in Palm Springs.
 These are usually free, and many times, there may even be a special event going on that you can attend.